MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **How to run**

 1. Open the Python and Pure Data examples and fill in the correct IP and port settings.
-2. Turn off any Firewall on your machine.
+2. Turn off any firewall on your machine, if you can.
 3. Execute the _example1_client.py_ Python file.

 **Workshop Activity**

-1. Test and explore the connection on your local machine between PD and Python.
+1. Test and explore the example on your local machine.
 Use "localhost" or "127.0.0.1" as your client and server IPs.
-2. Test and play around with the example on the Lola network in pairs.
+2. Test and play around with the example on the Lola network, MCT Wi-Fi, or eduroam in pairs.

 Available ports will depend on the connection you are using.
 However, if both machines are on the Lola network, you can use any port to connect.
 This is also true for localhost connections.